How can I receive updates on the Testing Task Force's study?

 The legal profession, like other professions, is undergoing a period of accelerated change.
 Some of the changes are brought on by rapid developments in technology that impact both the delivery of legal services and the types of legal problems for which clients seek representation.
 Technology is also contributing to advances in the science of assessment and testing.
 In addition, competency modeling in the legal profession has become increasingly important in a variety of contexts, including assessment of competencies expected of newly licensed lawyers to protect the public.
 It is prudent to undertake a comprehensive and systematic study at this time to ensure that the bar exam keeps pace with developments and changes in the practice of law, legal education, technology, and testing.

-How will the Task Force solicit input from jurisdictions and other stakeholders?
+How did the Task Force solicit input from jurisdictions and other stakeholders?

 Who are the members of the Task Force?

 Members of the Task Force bring many years of combined experience from their roles serving on the bench, in private practice, on state boards of bar examiners, as bar administrators, as legal employers, and as legal educators.
 They are familiar with NCBE’s examinations and knowledgeable about its test development processes.
 The Task Force is purposefully small in number to permit deliberate execution of its work, but it is committed to a comprehensive and collaborative study that draws heavily on independent expert assistance and on outreach to and input from stakeholders.